In 2010, WINGS started the WINGS Entrepreneurial Fund (WEF)

 6.)
 Approximately how long does it take to be matched with a mentor?

-Once you have completed and submitted your application, the WINGS Mentoring Program liaison will be in contact with you.
+Once you have completed and submitted your application, the WINGS president will be in contact with you.
 If a mentor is immediately available you will be given their name and contact information.
 If a mentor must be recruited to match your specific interests, you will be given an estimate of the time it will take to be matched with a mentor.
 Normally you will be contacted within one week.

 7.)
 What is the goal of the mentorship process?